-5.1 LPP Alternative (Water Conveyance System, Hydro System, Cedar Valley Pipeline, Transmission Lines, and Natural Gas Supply Line and Generators)
+5.1 Best Management Practices (BMPs) - LPP Alternative (Water Conveyance System, Hydro System, Cedar Valley Pipeline and Transmission Lines)

-Best management practices (BMPs) would be required for all construction activities to reduce noise as necessary.
+BMPs would be required for all construction efforts to reduce noise as necessary.
 This would include working with potentially affected residents to minimize impacts on local receptors using sound barriers, engine mufflers, restricted hours where needed, and field monitoring of noise levels generated from construction.
 For example, construction occurring within 150 feet of any human receptors could be mitigated with noise barriers.
 In addition, BMPs for transmission line construction would include verifying the type of helicopter used during transmission line construction and notifying local residents of expected timing and flight patterns.
-Reasonable efforts would be made to establish flight routes that minimize noise disturbance to sensitive receptors.
-Noise levels that unexpectedly exceed calculated noise levels would be reviewed during construction and mitigated as possible.
-All construction activities would incorporate hearing protection for workers as required by OSHA.
+Reasonable efforts would be made to establish flight routes that minimize disturbance to sensitive receptors.
+Noise levels that unexpectedly exceed the theoretical noise levels calculated herein would be reviewed during construction and reduced as possible.
+All construction activities would incorporate hearing protection as required by OSHA.